 Pick your way through the International Manga Museum, home to over 300,000 publications.
 Watch one of the manga artists stationed there, deep in concentration as they create their art.

 Visit the Arashiyama District, on the Western outskirts of Kyoto.
 Navigate through lush bamboo forests before beginning the 30-minute climb up to Arashiyama Monkey Park.
 Then, move on to the Tenryu-Ji Temple.
 Dare to look into the temple’s Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you like the Mona Lisa as you walk past!

 Day 13: Golden Pavilion

-Discover your inner peace with a Zen Buddhist monk during a meditation class at the Daisen-In Temple.
-Explore the temple and enjoy an informal tea ceremony with volunteers from the temple.
-Then head to perhaps the most iconic site of Kyoto: The Golden Pavilion.
+Time for Kyoto’s most iconic site: the Golden Pavilion.
 Walk around the lake and be mesmerized by the shimmering golden reflection of the pavilion on the water.
-Later, stroll through the Grounds of the Imperial Palace before exploring Gion District where you can learn more about geishas or watch a traditional Japanese Performances.
+Later, stroll through the grounds of the imperial palace, before exploring Gion District where you can learn more about geishas or watch a traditional Japanese performance.

 It might be home time, but it’s not over.
 Japan’s inspirational reaction to disaster will follow you back to the classroom…and beyond!